fkarg/fkarg.github.io/staged/shattering-illusion.md

 build character.
 But only if you're strong enough to face it.
 Otherwise, trauma follows.

-Our society is build around illusions.
+Our society is built around illusions.
 We yearn for them.
 We need them.
 We couldn't do without them, after all.

 As rationalists, we try to approximate reality better.
 And to a certain degree,